I Am a Camera (film): Plot

 Feeling as though he has reconnected with real life, the formerly a-political Christopher starts a street altercation with a group of Nazis.
 Returning home, he discovers that Sally has not left, because she is pregnant.
 Christopher proposes marriage, but Sally refuses him.

 Writing up an account of his Nazi altercation, Chris sells his "Portrait of Berlin" to an American magazine to raise money for Sally to have an abortion.
 The magazine editor hires Chris to write a series of portraits of European cities, expecting him to leave the following day.
 When he returns home, Sally has changed her mind; she plans to keep the baby and marry Chris.
 The next morning, Sally tells Chris that she has miscalculated the dates, and was never actually pregnant.
 She is also leaving Berlin for Paris, in pursuit of a film executive with whom Clive has connected her.

-Back in present-day London, Christopher and Sally re-unite.
+Back in present-day London, Christopher and Sally reunite.
 Upon learning that Sally is again penniless and homeless, Chris invites her to stay in his spare room.

 In a subplot, Fritz tries to secure the affections of Natalia Landauer, a wealthy Jewish department store heiress and Christopher's student of English.
 When Natalia fails to respond to his charms, Sally suggests that he "pounce", i.e., make a sexual advance.
 He reports that this tactic is unsuccessful, and Natalia refuses to see him.
 Fritz confesses to Christopher that he is Jewish and has been concealing it for years, but vows to stop lying about his heritage.
 Their story concludes with Fritz and Natalia's announcement to Chris and Sally that they plan to marry and emigrate to Switzerland.